 feedback on the course.
-The procedure for course evaluation changed considerably last year, see the set of slides linked below.
-This is the third instance of a course that will always be evolving.
-It is also deliberatly close to the state of the art in research, which makes it different from many courses.
-Please talk to us the teachers about how you experience the course, or, even better, volunteer to be a student representative.
+The procedure for course evaluation changed considerably recently, see the set of slides linked below.
+This is the fourth instance of a course that will always be evolving.
+It is also deliberately close to the state of the art in research, which makes it different from many courses.
+Please talk to us, the teachers, about how you experience the course, or, even better, volunteer to be a student representative.
 We promise to take seriously your ideas, suggestions and constructive criticism.

 Chalmers central instructions on course evaluation